sphinx-doc/sphinx/Doc-26/library/dis.rst

 .. opcode:: UNPACK_SEQUENCE (count)

-   Unpacks TOS into *count* individual values, which are put onto the stack right- to-left.
+   Unpacks TOS into *count* individual values, which are put onto the stack right-to-left.

 .. % \begin{opcodedesc}{UNPACK_LIST}{count}
 .. % This opcode is obsolete.